Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Numerical examples

-The different snapshots show the pressure field at different times.
-The highest values are on the surface and the scattered pressure field has smaller values.
-Note, the latter values are determined by evaluating the representation formula \eqref{eq:representationBIE} after computing the Cauchy data, \ie the pressure field on the surface.
-The partly visible lines are attributed to the visualisation programme, which interpolates the pressure values between the selected points by linear functions.
+The snapshots show the pressure field at different time instants.
+As expected, the values at the surface are larger than the scattered ones.
+Note, the scattered values have been determined by evaluating the representation formula \eqref{eq:representationBIE} after computing the Cauchy data, \ie the pressure field on the surface.
+The partly visible lines are attributed to the visualisation programme, which interpolates the pressure values between the selected points linearly.
 Nevertheless, the scattered field looks reasonable.
-The first selected time point shows the very early behaviour where the pressure wave has not travelled over the whole displayed area, \ie the wave front can be observed.
-The second time point gives the scattered field after the wave have travelled over the whole computed domain and hence shows an established sound field.
-With 3D-FMM, very similar plots can be produced but are skipped as they do not bring new information.
+At the first selected time instant, the pressure wave has not yet travelled through the whole domain, \ie a wave front can be observed.
+The second selected time instant shows the scattered field after the wave has travelled over the whole computed domain and thus shows an established sound field.
+The results obtained by 3D-FMM are equal and are omitted here.

 Next, the sound pressure level over time is presented in \autoref{fig:SoundPressTime}.